blockwell-ai/docs/docs/apiminer/quickstart.md

 }
 ```

-As before, refer to step 3 to get the status of the transaction.
+As before, refer to [Step 3](#_3-getting-the-status-of-a-transaction-2)
+to get the status of the transaction.